CoreLootManager/CoreLootManager/README.md

 * Boss kill bonus - configurable per boss and through global value
 ## Multiple simultaneous Raids maangement
 * Raid management and auto-creating profiles and filling roster when initializing raid
 * Multi-level logging for better issue handling
 ## Chat commands
 * Send `!dkp` and `!bid` Whisper or Raid commands for bidding without using addon
 * Out of guild bidding using commands or CLM
+## Administration
+* Time travel mode - correct errors and add entries in history to keep the data in place
+* Sandbox mode - check out options, do trainings, and experiment without affecting other players
 ## Utilities
+* Loot tracking queue for fast auctioning
 * Auto-posting loot to raid channel
 * Player spec tracking
 * [WoW DKP Discord Bot integration](http://tiny.one/wowdkpbot-discord)